sleeplessinc/timehash/README.md

 ## Example

-Specify scan interval (the time between scanning the hash for timed-out keys).
+Specify scan interval (the time between scanning the hash for timed-out keys) in milliseconds.
+Default scan_interval is 10 seconds.

-	var th = new TimeHash({scan_interval: 1000})	// default scan_interval is 10 seconds
+	var th = new TimeHash({scan_interval: 1000})	// scan once per second

 Or just use the default scan_interval of 10 seconds.
 Note that if you insert objects into the hash with TTL's of less than the scan_interval, you